The Ubud Handbook « The Heads of Trunyan

-Known until recently as the Bali Aga – a derisive term denoting backward hill-people – the Bali Mula retreated to the volcanic uplands, escaping the remains of the once-powerful Hindu Majapahit kingdom that evacuated from nearby Java to Bali as Islam spread across the archipelago.
-The Bali Mula were already content with their version of Buddhist-Animism, painted with the veneer of Hinduism previously brought to the island by seventh-century Javanese traders.
+Known also as the Bali Mula, the Bali Aga retreated to the volcanic highlands when the remains of the once-powerful Hindu Majapahit kingdom evacuated from nearby Java to Bali as Islam expanded across the archipelago.
+The Bali Aga, already content with their unique mix of Buddhist-Animism, simply painted over it with this newer, shiny veneer of imported Hinduism.

 All Balinese share similar racial roots at this convenient crossroads of historical shipping-routes.
-It isn't that the Bali Mula are any more indigenous than their counterparts on the island; they have simply held on to their particular mix of religious culture for longer.
-Unlike mainstream Balinese Hinduism, no caste system exists within the Bali Mula; and the Trunyanese burial method is closer to the pre-Hindu Neolithic Agama Bayu sect who worshipped the stars, the wind and their ancestors.
+But unlike mainstream Balinese Hindus, no caste system exists within the Bali Aga; the Trunyanese burial method is closer to the pre-Hindu Neolithic Agama Bayu sect who worshipped the stars, the wind and their ancestors.

 – "Please know that we wholeheartedly welcome tourists to our village", says Jaksa.
 "But you must also understand that if they, or we, flaunt the most minor law here it will cause irreparable damage to us and bring trouble.
 No-one is allowed to disrespect their ancestors.
 We must protect our laws to safeguard our future."

-However changes do occur, even in a Bali Mula village, and all may not spell trouble.
-Over a bowl of barbecued mujair lake-fish, I quiz the village chief, I. Ketut Sutapa, about the future of a village that has lain in its cultural time-warp for well over a millennium.
+However changes do occur, even in a Bali Aga village, and all may not spell trouble.
+Over a bowl of barbecued mujair lake-fish, I quiz the village head, I. Ketut Sutapa, about the future and past of a village that has lain in its cultural time-warp for well over a millennium.

-"Education has changed too.
-We've only got a primary school in Trunyan, and a lot of our children were tired of canoeing across the lake every day to continue their studies.
-With the new road, it's much better.
+"Education has changed.
+We've only got a primary school in Trunyan, and a lot of our children were tired of canoeing across the lake every day to study.
+With the new road, it's so much better.
 More finish secondary school, and some now go to university.
-Who knows – perhaps we'll even get someone who graduates from tourism school and then we'll find out how they make their money in the south..."
+Who knows – perhaps we'll even get someone who graduates from tourism school and then we can find out how they make so much money in the south..."

-As we talk inside the coffee shop a tanned white couple arrives on a motorbike.
-An elderly woman rushes forward to tie an offering of flowers to the 'bike's handlebars, hovering for a donation.
+As we talk inside the coffee shop, a tanned white couple arrives on a motorbike.
+An elderly woman rushes forward to tie an offering of flowers to the 'bike's handlebars and hovers for a donation.
 Nyoman moves in next, this time waving a redundant Australian $10 note.